Dulon18/Node-JS-Tutorial/OOP concept/README.md

  which can only be accessed through well-defined interfaces.
 Encapsulation helps to achieve data privacy, code organization, and separation of concerns.

  Inheritance: Inheritance enables objects to inherit properties and methods from parent objects, establishing a hierarchy with shared characteristics.
 It fosters code reuse and diminishes  redundancy by facilitating the inheritance of common properties and methods from higher-level objects.

+Polymorphism simplifies code by treating different objects as if they're the same.
+It provides a unified way to interact with objects, allowing easy substitution of one object with another, as long as they share the same interface.
+This flexibility makes the code more readable and adaptable, allowing for smooth integration of new objects without disrupting existing functionality.